oroinc/orocommerce/src/Oro/Bundle/ActionBundle/Resources/doc/configuration-reference.md

 * **property_path**
     *string*
     Used to work with attribute value by reference and specifies path to data storage.
 If property path is specified then all other attribute properties except name are optional - they can be automatically guessed based on last element (field) of property path.
 * **options**
     Options of an attribute.
 Currently next options are supported
     * **class**
         *string*
         Fully qualified class name.
 Allowed only when type either entity or object.
-    * **multiple**
-        *boolean*
-        Indicates whether several entities are supported.
-Allowed only when type is entity.

 **Notice**
 Attribute configuration does not contain any information about how to render attribute on step forms, it's